 For more information, please visit our Accreditation webpage.

-The Free Application for Federal Student Aid (FAFSA) is available in paper form by printing from the Federal Student Aid website or on the web at www.fafsa.gov.
+The Free Application for Federal Student Aid (FAFSA) is available in paper form by printing from the Federal Student Aid website or on the FAFSA website.
 An FSA ID is required to complete the FAFSA on the web form.
-Students and parents may sign up for the FSA ID by going to the following site: https://fsaid.ed.gov/npas/index.htm.
+Students and parents may sign up for the FSA ID on the Federal Student Aid website.

 Cost of attendance is determined by the Financial Aid Office each year.
 This information is provided to the students through their Banweb account.
 Adjustments may be made if extenuating circumstances exist.

-Tuition, Fees, & Charges can be found on the Bursar's Office website.
+Tuition, Fees, & Charges can be found on the Office of Student Accounts and Billing Services' website.

 All students who want to apply for federal or state financial aid funds must complete the Free Application for Federal Student Aid (FAFSA).
 Students may be asked to submit certain documents such as tax return transcripts, birth certificates, and/or Social Security cards and other items needed to verify financial or dependency status.
 Students who do not wish to submit requested documentation will not receive a financial aid award.